 Learning to play the blues can be somewhat intimating for beginning or casual pianists.
 But, familiarizing yourself with the chord progressions, phrasing and rhythms/grooves that characterize blues music can open a whole new world of musical possibilities.
 That's why our great friend (and Musicnotes … Read more about Free Piano Lesson/Sheet Music from Jazz Marvel Jonny May!

 You've arranged/written the songs, practiced performing, and feel ready to share your musical brilliance with the world.
 But how exactly do you take the leap from creating for personal enjoyment to getting ready to book your first gig?
 We lay out 10 dos and don'ts to help you book your first gig, … Read more about How to Book Your First Gig: 10 Dos and Don’ts

-The question of "What piano songs are the most difficult to play?" has inspired friendly arguments among music lovers, likely for as long as piano songs have been composed.
-The issue of what, exactly, makes a piece of music "difficult" to play is difficult to define.
-For example, a song which is ten … Read more about Three Piano Songs That Are Nearly Impossible to Play
+The question of "What piano songs are the most difficult to play?" has inspired friendly arguments among music lovers for as long as piano songs have been composed.
+A song which is ten hours in length is going to be "difficult" regardless of the complexity of the song itself, and if a song is … Read more about Three Piano Songs That Are Nearly Impossible to Play